behu-kea/dat20-classes/portfolio.md

 # Portfolio

-*Exercise*
+Lets create a portfolio

-Lets create a portfolio!
 I would encourage you to use this portfolio as your actual portfolio that you can show interested employeers.

-The text you write in the portfolio does not matter
+The text you write in the portfolio does not matter for this assignment